 To address this question, we subdivided the pre-otic, cranial neural crest migratory stream into 8 distinct subregions and isolated neural crest cells from each subregion (Fig. 1A-D).
 Hierarchical clustering of 77 genes revealed distinct differences in gene expression between each of the 8 subregions.
 Subregions 1-3, 4-5, and 6-8, clustered together, respectively (Fig. 1E-F).
 When we organized the genes according to their level of linear expression in subregion 1 (invasive front) relative to subregion 8 (newly emerged from the neural tube), we found a gradual transition of gene expression changes between the clustered subregions (Fig. 1F).
-Overall, some of the genes highly expressed within the invasive front (subregion 1) were gradually diminished in expression towards the proximal trailing subregions of the migratory stream (Fig. 1F).
-Likewise, some genes expressed at low levels within the invasive front (Fig. 1F; bottom half of graph) showed a gradual increase in expression when compared throughout the more proximal subregions.
-These data revealed the widespread regional diversity in gene expression profiles based upon cell position within the cranial neural crest cell migratory stream.
+Some of the genes highly expressed within the invasive front (subregion 1) are gradually diminished in expression towards the proximal trailing subregions of the migratory stream (Fig. 1F).
+Likewise, some genes expressed at low levels within the invasive front (Fig. 1F; bottom half of graph) show a gradual increase in expression when compared throughout the more proximal subregions.
+These data reveal the widespread regional diversity in gene expression profiles based upon cell position within the cranial neural crest cell migratory stream.

-Hierarchical clustering showed uniqueness of the distal stream and 4 characteristic patterns of expression within the neural crest migratory stream
+Hierarchical clustering shows uniqueness of the distal stream and 4 characteristic patterns of expression within the neural crest migratory stream

-The lead three subregions (1-3; corresponding to the invasive front and distal portion of the cranial neural crest cell migratory stream) clustered very closely with one another and were distinct from subregions 6-8 (Fig. 1F).
-Forty-four percent (34/77) of the profiled genes were differentially expressed between these lead three subregions and the more proximal trailing cell subpopulations (subregions 6-8) (Fig. 1H).
-Of these 34 genes, 38% (13/34) were upregulated and 62% (21/34) were downregulated (Fig. 1H).
-Upregulated genes included the transcription factors distal-less homeobox 5 (DLX5), HAND2 and TFAP2A, as well as other neural crest-associated genes such as sex determining region Y-box 9 (SOX9), snail homolog 1 (SNAI1), neural precursor cell expressed developmentally down-regulated 9 (NEDD9) and ADAM metallopeptidase domain 33 (ADAM33) (Fig. 1H).
-These results revealed a more significant difference in the expression profile of the lead three subregions compared to newly emerged neural crest cells, than our previous analysis (McLennan et al., 2012).
+The lead three subregions (1-3; corresponding to the invasive front and distal portion of the cranial neural crest cell migratory stream) cluster very closely with one another and are distinct from subregions 6-8 (Fig. 1F).
+Of the profiled genes, 44% (34/77) are differentially expressed between these lead three subregions and the more proximal trailing cell subpopulations (subregions 6-8) (Fig. 1H).
+Of these 34 genes, 38% (13/34) are upregulated and 62% (21/34) are downregulated (Fig. 1H).
+Upregulated genes include the transcription factors distal-less homeobox 5 (DLX5), HAND2 and TFAP2A, as well as other neural crest-associated genes such as sex determining region Y-box 9 (SOX9), snail homolog 1 (SNAI1), neural precursor cell expressed developmentally down-regulated 9 (NEDD9) and ADAM metallopeptidase domain 33 (ADAM33) (Fig. 1H).
+These results reveal a more significant difference in the expression profile of the lead three subregions compared to newly emerged neural crest cells than our previous analysis (McLennan et al., 2012).

 To determine whether there is a unique molecular profile of the neural crest cells within the most invasive migratory front, we compared the molecular profiles of subregion 1 (lead 12.5%) to those cells immediately proximal in subregions 2-3 (Fig. 1G).
-The invasive migratory front showed a molecular profile distinct from cells within subregions 2-3 (Fig. 1G).
-This distinct molecular profile showed significant up or down-regulation of 18% (14/77) of the genes analyzed (Fig. 1I).
+The invasive migratory front shows a molecular profile distinct from cells within subregions 2-3 (Fig. 1G).
+This distinct molecular profile shows significant up or down-regulation of 18% (14/77) of the genes analyzed (Fig. 1I).
 Genes significantly upregulated in subregion 1 compared to subregions 2 and 3 included HAND2, aquaporin 1 (AQP1), BMP and activin membrane-bound inhibitor homology (BAMBI), glypican 3 (GPC3) and matrix metalloproteinase 2 (MMP2) (Fig. 1I).
 When we compared the molecular profile of lead (subregion 1) neural crest cells to all other migrating neural crest cells (subregions 2-8), we found similar genes were enriched in the invasive front (HAND2, GPC3, MMP2) (Fig. 1J).
 Thus, there is a unique molecular profile of the most invasive migratory front.